 For in-depth arguments (often) not yet published, try these databases of dissertations and theses.

-Academic Search Premier searches both popular magazines and academic journals in nearly every academic subject.
+Academic Search Complete searches both popular magazines and academic journals in nearly every academic subject.
 It includes full text of many, but not all, of the articles.